 17 years ago I made London and the UK my home.
 I have previously been a Special Constable (police volunteer) with the Metropolitan Police and a trustee of Working Chance – a London based charity supporting women ex-offenders into work.
 I’m currently Deputy Chair of the City of London’s Police Authority Board, Chair of an inner-London Academies Trust and Deputy Chair of the iconic Barbican Centre.

 I studied history and politics at the University of Groningen in the Netherlands.
-I am a communications and governmental affairs expert – having worked in senior positions for several national and global companies based in the UK.

 - Governor at the Museum for London

 - Former Trustee at Working Chance (Dame Fiona Woolf’s beneficiary for her Lord Mayor’s Appeal in 2014) – supporting women ex-offenders into work

 - Former trustee at Future Care Capital (Patron: HM The Queen) – facilitating and stimulate a national debate around health and social care provision; investing in innovative ventures